Some of the most talented engineers and strategic minds on the planet work in Formula 1.

 Understanding all elements in F1 is key to give the driver that vital edge needed against the competition.
 The data needs to be analysed effectively by the teams to give their driver the correct strategy that would give them that extra millisecond needed to win.

 Success is as much due to the strategic competition off the track as the driver performance on the track.
 An unexpected downpour.
 A accident causing a safety car.
 Fast drying tarmac.
 Are all events that require that strategies need to be customised and rethought very quickly.

-(See this great example from the German Grand Prix 2014 read the report here)
+(See this old, but great example from the German Grand Prix 2014 read the report here)